 Lost Luggage policies typically cover both your checked bags and carry-on luggage and their contents, but each card also features a bunch of excluded items.
 The lists below aren’t exhaustive, so confirm the details of your particular card with your Benefits Administrator.

-- Chase – Documents or valuable papers, money, securities, tickets, checks, traveller’s checks or furs
+- Chase – Documents or valuable papers, money, securities, tickets, checks, traveler’s checks or furs

 - Amex – Cash, cards, and equivalents, travel documents including passports and visas, securities, tickets and documents, living plants and consumables, eyewear, medical aids or items.